GeoFS Logo - Click to return to Home Page

 • The first three menus are used to choose your aircraft, location and camera mode.

-• The "options" button opens the configuration panel: configure controls, enable multiplayer/chat, weather preferences, etc.
+• The "options" button opens the configuration panel: configure controls, enable multiplayer, weather preferences, etc.

 • The "nav" button opens the navigation panel that contains the map and autopilot interface.